gerrrg/bbeUSD-gnosis-extractor/emergency_ui_withdraw.md

 Note that no balances are transferred to your wallet at this time because the withdrawal is done to internal balances in the vault as explained in the notice.

+## Step 3: Withdraw transferable coins from internal balances in the vault
 Once the transaction has executed, go to the new [Vault Balances Page](https://app.balancer.fi/#/ethereum/balances) that was linked in the notice on the withdraw screen.

 ![img_3.png](images/img_3.png)